I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Introduction

+By enabling global context modeling, Vision Transformers (ViTs) have pushed semantic segmentation to new state-of-the-art results \cite{SETR, Zhang_2024, Ranftl2021, strudel2021segmenter,xie2021segformersimpleefficientdesign, zhang2022segvitsemanticsegmentationplain, zhang2023segvitv2exploringefficientcontinual, StructToken, cheng2021perpixelclassificationneedsemantic, cheng2021mask2former, kerssies2025eomt}.
+These modern frameworks typically adopt ViTs as encoders combined with either CNN-based or Transformer-based \cite{vaswani2017attention} decoders, surpassing the precision of fully CNN-based architectures.
+Achieving accurate segmentation, however, requires preserving fine local details across high-resolution inputs.
+Meeting the need for dense patch-level information places a heavy burden on ViTs, as the self-attention mechanism scales quadratically with input size, causing sharp increases in memory and computation.
+To cope with this complexity, several research directions have been investigated \cite{bondarenko2021understandingovercomingchallengesefficient, chittyvenkata2023surveytechniquesoptimizingtransformer, xu2024comprehensive, SAHA2025130417}.
+Compact architectures \cite{mehta2022mobilevitlightweightgeneralpurposemobilefriendly,li2023rethinkingvisiontransformersmobilenet,pan2022edgevitscompetinglightweightcnns, chen2022mobileformerbridgingmobilenettransformer, MicoViT25, Dong2025LightViT} redesign Transformer components to balance accuracy with efficiency.
+Model compression techniques such as pruning \cite{norouzi2024algm, proust2025step, PM-ViT, CHEN2025128747, 10880106, MARCHETTI2025127449,10483924}, quantization \cite{wu2024adalog, tang2024easyquant, xiao2024smoothquant, yuan2024ptq4vit, kim2025mixednonlinear, wu2025fimaq, HE2025103530}, and knowledge distillation \cite{touvron2021trainingdataefficientimagetransformers,habib2024knowledgedistillationvisiontransformers} aim to reduce computational cost without severely impacting accuracy.
 Quantization reduces numerical precision by representing values and operations with fewer bits, mapping them from high-precision formats to lower-precision ones.
 This yields faster, smaller, and more memory-efficient models.
 Integer quantization offers substantial advantages for model deployment.
 By converting floating-point representations (FP) into compact integer formats (INT), it reduces memory footprint and bandwidth requirements, accelerates inference on hardware optimized for integer arithmetic, and lowers energy consumption.
 Such gains are crucial for edge deployment on constrained hardware, including ARM Cortex-M microcontrollers, Qualcomm Snapdragon CPUs, and dedicated NPUs such as Google Edge TPU or ARM Ethos-U. Two main strategies dominate: post-training quantization (PTQ) and quantization-aware training (QAT).
 PTQ converts a pretrained model to low precision using a small calibration set, enabling fast deployment but frequently degrading accuracy.
 In contrast, QAT simulates quantization effects during training, allowing the model to adapt its weights to low-precision constraints, often achieving higher accuracy at the cost of increased training complexity.
 In general, 8- or 6-bit quantization results in about a 3\% drop in Top-1 accuracy on ImageNet-1k \cite{5206848}.
 At 4 bits, this degradation becomes much more pronounced, with early methods showing losses of up to 40\%.
 At 3 bits, the loss is even more severe, with accuracy collapsing dramatically and some models becoming nearly unusable \cite{wu2025fimaq}.
 A central challenge in ViT quantization comes from non-linear operations.
 Small numerical errors can be disproportionately amplified.
 In Softmax, tiny logit perturbations cause large shifts in attention, distorting token relationships.
 GELU adds further difficulty, its smooth non-linearity and long-tailed activations make it hard to preserve both small values and outliers under low precision.